vdrmota/Social-Media-and-Contact-Info-Extractor/README.md

 - **Start URLs** - A list of URLs of web pages where the crawler should start.
 You can enter multiple URLs, a text file with URLs or even a Google Sheets document.
 - **Maximum link depth** - Specifies how many links away from the web pages specified in Start URLs shall the crawler visit.
-If zero, the the actor ignores the links and only crawls the Start URLs.
+If zero, the actor ignores the links and only crawls the Start URLs.
 - **Stay within domain** - If enabled, the actor will only follow links that are on the same domain as the referring page.
   For example, if the setting is enabled and the actor finds on page http://www.example.com/some-page a link to http://www.another-domain.com/, it will not crawl the second page,